GichanaMayaka/zohali/README.md

 ## Project Zohali (Saturn)

-This is an API that consumes Kenya Power's Tweets to check for scheduled/planned maintenance in Kenya.
+This is an API that consumes [Kenya Power's](https://twitter.com/KenyaPower_Care) Tweets to check for scheduled/planned maintenance in Kenya.
 Information extracted includes the Region, County, Area, Specific places, time as well as date of the planned incidents.

-Future developments include intergrating with a Twitter Bot.
+This API, consequently, makes the information publicly searchable, and analysable.

 ### Getting Started